 The takeaway

-Whether or not you find out that it makes sense for your time and ad spend budget to advertise on Reddit, the consensus seems to be that the platform is at least worth exploring.
+Whether or not it makes sense for your time and budget to advertise on Reddit, the platform is worth exploring.

-“You don’t need a huge budget to try Reddit,” he adds.
-“A little can go a long way and targeting is unlike any other platform at this point, which makes it a great resource to test out.”
+Lastly, “you don’t need a huge budget to try Reddit,” he adds.
+“A little can go a long way, and targeting is unlike any other platform at this point, which makes it a great resource to test out.”

 Need help getting your Reddit ads strategy off the ground?
 We’d love to help.